Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 ### Set the root password and add SSH keys to the NCN images

 This step is required.
-There is no default root password and no default ssh keys in the NCN images.
+There is no default root password and no default SSH keys in the NCN images.

-1. Add ssh keys and set the password in the squashfs.
+1. Add SSH keys and set the password in the squashfs.
 Optionally, set the timezone.

    If desired, create new SSH keys on the PIT.
 These will be copied into the NCN Squashfs images in the next step.
 Alternately, copy an existing set of keys and `authorized_hosts` file into a directory for reference in the following step.
 It is assumed